 In Pakistan and Bangladesh, Muslims cannot indulge in alcohol consumption but legalized licensed shops allow foreigners to purchase alcohol in the country.
-Non-Muslims need to avail government permit to sell, store, transport or even drink alcohol.
+Non-Muslims need to avail government permits to sell, store, transport, or even drink alcohol.

-According to the law in Qatar, alcohol consumption is banned in public spaces and anyone who is caught creating public nuisance or driving drunk will face harsh prison sentence.
-Import or selling of liquor is illegal as well.
+According to the law in Qatar, alcohol consumption is banned in public spaces and anyone who is caught creating a public nuisance or driving drunk will face a harsh prison sentence.
+Import or selling liquor is illegal as well.

-In India, ban on sale and consumption of alcohol is limited to few states, which are: Gujarat, Nagaland, Bihar and Union Territory of Lakshadweep.
+In India, the ban on the sale and consumption of alcohol is limited to few states, which are: Gujarat, Nagaland, Bihar, and Union Territory of Lakshadweep.

 These countries may have banned alcohol but many “sketchy” and illegal businesses still run in most regions.
 People are always trying to brew beers and other drinks.
 The chase for the “Forbidden” isn’t dead.